-ASSIGNMENT due Friday, March 13th by 12:30 p.m., turned in via HuskyCT.
+ASSIGNMENT due Friday, March 10th by noon, turned in via HuskyCT.

-- IN-CLASS DISCUSSION & WRITING EXERCISE: Drawing from at least three of the readings from Stadling, ed., Conservation in the Progressive Era, Parts 3 and 4, explore similarities between concerns related to cities and people, on the one hand, and more traditional environmental concerns, on the other. - Submit a typed, one-page response based on your in-class discussion and writing within 24 hours of class.
+- In-Class Writing: Drawing from at least three of the readings from Stadling, ed., Conservation in the Progressive Era, Parts 3 and 4, explore similarities between concerns related to cities and people, on the one hand, and more traditional environmental concerns, on the other. - Submit a typed, one-page response based on in-class discussion and writing.

-SPRING BREAK MARCH 16 - 20
+SPRING BREAK MARCH 13 - 17

 Tues.
 Mar.
-24 Hetch-Hetchy Controversy
+21Hetch-Hetchy Controversy